wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

 # Create a REST API

-A REST API is an Application Programming Interface that conforms to the constraints of REST architectural styles and principles.
-REST is an [architectural style](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) introduced by Dr. Roy Fielding in his doctoral dissertation in the year 2000.
-It was initially designed as a guide for the development of the web.
-Today, REST is being widely adopted for the creation of high-performance, stateless and reliable APIs that are used by numerous applications.
+A RESTful API (Application Program Interface) uses HTTP requests to access and use data.
+The operations you can perform on data are GET (reading), PUT (updating), POST (creating), and DELETE (deleting).

 Choreo’s low-code editor allows developers to easily design (and then implement) high-quality REST APIs.
 To explore this capability, let's consider a scenario where an Analyst needs to retrieve the daily count of COVID-19 patients per one million population by country.
-In this tutorial, you will create an API that supports this.
+In this tutorial, you will address this requirement by doing the following:

+- Design a REST API that addresses the described requirement, test it in the VS Code Editor, and then commit it so that it is available in the Chore Console.
+- Deploy the REST API you created to make it available for use.
+- Test the REST API after deploying it to check whether it works as expected.

-## Develop
+## Step 1: Develop

 In this section, let's develop the application that retrieves COVID-19 related statistics.

-### Create a project and add a REST API component
+### 1. Create a project and add a REST API component

-1. Sign in to the Choreo Console at https://consolev2.preview-dv.choreo.dev/.
+1. Sign in to the [Choreo Console](https://consolev2.preview-dv.choreo.dev/).

-2. Expand the drop-down menu for projects and click **Create Project**.
+2. Expand the drop-down menu for projects and click **+ Create New**.

     ![Create project](../assets/img/tutorials/rest-api/create-project.png){.cInlineImage-full}